extrasmallwinnie/micromeg/README.md

 <!-- badges: end -->

-The goal of `micromeg` is to document and share convenience functions I use frequently for microbiome data analysis and processing.
+The goal of `micromeg` is to document and share convenience functions I’ve created that I use frequently for microbiome data analysis and processing.
 This package does not create any brand new functionality and was built on the great work of [others](https://github.com/extrasmallwinnie/micromeg/?tab=readme-ov-file#acknowledgements).
 Much of what it does can be accomplished with other packages.
 For example,